-Interest and FX risk are hedged by specific investments with fixed interest rate using interest rate and cross currency swaps.
+The Company hedges interest rate and currency risk on certain fixed-rate koruna and foreign currency bonds classified as financial assets of FVOCI using interest rate and currency swaps.
 The conditions of fair value hedges are exactly in line with conditions of the underlying hedged instruments.